Vlieland: Politics

-Vlieland has a nine-member municipal council elected once every four years.
-The results of the last election, held in 2018, are shown in the table below.
-The municipal executive consists of NLV and GroenWit.
-Tineke Schokker (CDA) has been mayor of Vlieland since 2017.
+Vlieland has a nine-member municipal council elected every four years.
+The results of the 2022 election are shown in the table below.
+Michiel Schrier (Socialist Party) has been mayor of Vlieland since 2021.

 Economy

 Tourism is the main source of income on Vlieland.
 There are approximately 15 hotels, and several hundred apartments and holiday homes.
-Vlieland has two campgrounds.
+Vlieland has two campsites.

 Here Comes The Summer and Into The Great Wide Open are two music festivals, held respectively in late April and in late August.